MartinHH/scalacheck-derived/README.md

 ## Limitations

-There are a few limitations to the provided mechanism:
+There are limitations to the provided mechanism:

-### Recursive structures

-Recursive structures are not supported.
-Trying derivation with the "fully implicit" approach will lead to a compiler error.
-Trying derivation with the "derive explicit" approach may even lead to an endless loop during generation at runtime(!).

 ### Maximal number of successive inlines